 The firm's "storefront" is a Web site offering one-click menus, semiprepared specials like "meals in four minutes," and the ability to pull up prior grocery lists for fast reorders-all features that appeal to the time-strapped Manhattanites who were the firm's first customers.
+(The Web's not the only channel to reach customers-the firm's iPhone app was responsible for 2.5 percent of sales just weeks after launch.)R. M. Schneiderman, "FreshDirect Goes to Greenwich," Wall Street Journal, April 6, 2010.
 Next-day deliveries are from a vast warehouse the size of five football fields located in a lower-rent industrial area of Queens.
 At that size, the firm can offer a fresh goods selection that's over five times larger than local supermarkets.
+Area shoppers-many of whom don't have cars or are keen to avoid the traffic-snarled streets of the city-were quick to embrace the model.
 The service is now so popular that apartment buildings in New York have begun to redesign common areas to include secure freezers that can accept FreshDirect deliveries, even when customers aren't there.L.
 Croghan, "Food Latest Luxury Lure," New York Daily News, March 12, 2006.